nandyou/selenium-tutorial/actions.md

-### Complex Scenario for validation or comparing a value
+### Complex Scenario for validation or comparing a text value

 ```
 //Identify the element
 WebElement username = driver.findElement(By.id("username"));